 Download and Install Scrollr Plugin

-Scrollr is a free plugin and it is stored at the wordpress.org repository.
+Scrollr is a free and open source plugin and you can take it from the public repositories:

 You can install the plugin in 2 ways: